How to Calculate Moving Truck Gas Cost

 Multiply the number of gallons you need by the average gas price.
 If you need 150 gallons of gas and the average fuel cost is $3/gallon, you’ll be spending $450 to travel 600 miles.

 Remember: You’ll need to return that truck with a full tank.
 So how much will this cost you?
-Small to medium moving trucks have a 30 to 40 gallon tank, larger trucks have a tank that’s between 50 and 60 gallon tank.
+Small to medium moving trucks have a 30 to 40-gallon tank, larger trucks have a tank that’s between 50 and 60 gallons.
 If you have a truck with a 50-gallon gas tank and gas is averaging $3 a gallon, it will cost you $150 to fill the tank before you turn in those keys.

-Next add the amount to fill your tank to the cost of the trip to get your final total.
+Add the cost of filling up your tank post-move to the cost of the trip to get your final total.
 Adding $450 to $150, it will cost you about $600 total.

 Or Do It the Easy Way

 If thinking about all that math makes your head hurt, use the fuel cost calculator from AAA.